strongloop/loopback4-example-microservices/README.md

 LoopBack v4 is moving to the well-known Model-(View-)Controller pattern, where the code responsible for data access and manipulation is separated from the code responsible for implementing the REST API.

 In loopback-next-example we demonstrate this loose coupling.
-The facade here is the top level service that serves the account summary api, and is dependent on the three Account, Customer and Transaction services.
-The facade only aggregates the call to the three services.
-It can vary independently.
-We can define the apis in facade the way we want, and is not coupled with the DB models.
+Facade is our the top level service that serves the account summary api, and is dependent on the three Account, Customer and Transaction services.
+But the facade only aggregates the call to the three services, and not tighly coupled with the service implementation, and thats why it can vary independent of the three services.
+We can define the apis in facade the way we want.
+Thus code responsible for data access and manipulation is seperated from the code responsible for implementing client side APIs.

 ## Installation
 ### Prerequisites